RTXteam/RTX/README.md

 ARAX and RTX are furnished under the MIT open-source software license; see the `LICENSE.txt` file for details.

+# Disclaimer

+Per the MIT license, the ARAX and RTX software are provided "as-is" without warranty of any kind.
+The content of this site and the RTX and ARAX software is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.

 # Credits

 Many people contributed to the development of ARAX and RTX.
 A list of code contributors can be found under [contributors](graphs/contributors), in addition to the team members listed above.
+We also acknowledge technical assistance and contributions from NCATS staff (Christine Colvis, Noel Southall, Mark Williams, Trung Nguyen, Tyler Beck, Sarah Stemann, and Debbi Adelakun), and Arnab Nandi, Will Byrd, Greg Rosenblatt, Michael Patton, Chunlei Wu, Kevin Xin, Tom Conlin, Harold Solbrig, Matt Brush, Karamarie Fecho, Julie McMurray, Kent Shefchek, Chris Bizon, Steve Cox, Patrick Wang, Chris Mungall, and Melissa Haendel.
 Support for the development of RTX was provided by NCATS through the Translator program award OT2TR002520.
 Support for the development of ARAX was provided by NCATS through the Translator program award OT2TR003428.

 # Installation and dependencies